surviv-underclock/docs/README.md

 # surviv.io Timers

-This guide explains how to "overclock" (underclock) in surviv.io.
+This guide explains how to underclock ("overclock") in surviv.io.

 ## Table of Contents
 * [Instructions](#instructions) (how to underclock + advanced instructions requiring more math)